biomedicalinformaticsgroup/Sargasso/docs/pipeline.md

 * If all the alignments to both species' genomes are full length, or both sets of mappings contain alignments which are clipped, then the number of multi-mappings of the read or read pair to each species' genome are compared.
 The genome with fewer multi-mappings is chosen as the likely species of origin.
 * Finally, if aligning the read or read pair to each species's genome gives the same number of multi-maps, then the read is discarded as ambiguous.

 Different filtering strategies, providing a particular balance between sensitivity and specificity, can be adopted by choice of values of threshold options.
 While these strategies can be fine-tuned by the user, a number of "pre-packaged" strategies are also available.
-By specifying the ``--best`` command-line option, a filtering strategy is used that provides an excellent balance between precision and recall in a wide variety of situations, whichver the species of origin of the mixed-species RNA-seq data (note that specifying this, or any of the pre-packaged strategies, overrides the values of the ``--mismatch-threshold``, ``--minmatch-threshold`` and ``--multimap-threshold`` options).
+By specifying the ``--best`` command-line option, a filtering strategy is used that provides an excellent balance between precision and recall in a wide variety of situations, whichever the species of origin of the mixed-species RNA-seq data (note that specifying this, or any of the pre-packaged strategies, overrides the values of the ``--mismatch-threshold``, ``--minmatch-threshold`` and ``--multimap-threshold`` options).

 On the other hand, in some cases it may be of particular importance to minimise the number of reads mis-assigned to the wrong species, or to prioritise sensitivity over specificity.
 These two strategies can be adopted via the ``--conservative`` and ``--recall`` command-line options.